Nasdaq-listed 26 Capital to pursue $2.5 bln SPAC deal with Manila casino

 The seizure of the casino came after the Philippine Supreme Court ruled in April that Okada should be reinstated as chairman of the casino's owner and operator.

-Universal's domestic unit, Tiger Resorts, has appealed that ruling and complained of what it said was an "illegal and violent" takeover.
+Universal's domestic unit, Tiger Resorts, has appealed that ruling and what it said was an "illegal and violent" takeover.

-Universal and its subsidiaries, and the camp of Okada and his Filipino partners did not immediately respond to requests for comment outside of office hours.
+A U.S. listing would give Okada Manila access to a wide array of funds, customers and lenders, Ader said, adding investors see potential for the Philippines to become one of the world's leading gaming markets.

-Listing in the United States will give Okada Manila access to a wide array of funds, customers and lenders, Ader said, adding investors see the potential for the Philippines to be one of the world's best gaming markets.
+In a statement, Vincent Lim, a spokesperson for Okada Manila's current management, denied any violent takeover and said since Okada's return business had improved, with high hotel occupancy and casino gaming activities picking up.
+"His return has restored and renewed confidence among its customers and shareholders."

-The Philippines, which has one of Asia's most freewheeling gaming industries, has started to recover from the pandemic.
-Its gross gaming revenues rose 14% to 113 billion pesos ($2.12 billion) in 2021, though still below the record 256 billion in 2019, data from the gaming regulator show.
+The Philippines' casino sector has started to recover from the pandemic, withgross gaming revenues up 14% to 113 billion pesos ($2.12 billion) in 2021, though still below the record 256 billion in 2019, data from the gaming regulator showed.

-In contrast, top gaming hub Macau, of which 90% of visitors typically come from mainland China, continues to reel from Beijing's "zero-COVID" policy.
+In contrast, the world's biggest gaming hub Macau in neighbouring China, continues to reel from Beijing's "zero-COVID" policy.

-In 2017, Okada was ousted from the board of both Universal and its Philippine unit on suspicions of misappropriating millions of company funds, which he has denied.
+In 2017, Okada was ousted from the board of both Universal and its Philippine unit on suspicion of misappropriating company funds, accusations which he has denied.

 ($1 = 53.3140 Philippine pesos)